How To Sell a Company Successfully – Bill’s Success Story

-Everyone he spoke with was eager to offer their advice and services, which Bill appreciated, but he couldn’t find the right help how to sell a business on his own.
+Everyone he spoke with was eager to offer their advice and services, which Bill appreciated, but he couldn’t find the right help how to sell a company on his own.
 He started doing research on the business sale process.
 After breaking-down the information he collected from all his research, Bill noted there were about 9 stages to sell a business.
 These included: